 With an Integrated Shield Plan and Rider, you can afford to have your consultation and diagnosis done timely in a private hospital.
 What’s more, your medical bills are fully covered by insurance coverage on your Integrated Shield Plan and Rider, if there is a need for hospitalisation.
 Did we say that the odds of survival rate are significantly higher if treatment can be done earlier for a critical illness?

 Right now, you are either sleeping alone or with your partner in the comfort of your own air-conditioned room.
 A good sleep is a luxury most of us will not be willing to give up easily, especially when Singapore is in suited at the equator with year-long hot and humid weather.

 Now imagine being sick and awaiting or recovering from illnesses in a hospital.
 Do you really want to share your room with 7 other strangers coughing or snoring whole night?
 Opting for air-con in a 4 to 6 bedded ward B1 would mean a lower medical subsidy if you are paying from cash or MediSave.

 Do you foresee a comfortable hospitalisation stay fully covered by insurance or an unbearable room shared with strangers?
 The choice is yours.

 Reason 5: Is your income/ savings sufficient when struck with a major illness?

 An average Singaporean salary is about $4000 or $48,000 annually before CPF deduction.
-Accumulating a million dollar for retirement is hard enough as it is already, without medical cost being a burden as it is.
+Accumulation wealth for retirement is hard enough as it is, without medical cost being a burden as it is.